Brent Charlesworth: Political career

 In 1983 he was elected to Nottingham City Council as Labour member for the Clifton West ward.
 After boundary changes abolished the Clifton West ward in 2003, when the City Council became a unitary authority, he was elected member for the newly created Clifton South ward.
 As a Nottingham City councillor, he held various positions of responsibility, latterly Vice-Chair of the Notts/Nottingham Fire and Rescue Service.
 Around 2000, he served as Chair of Governors for Whitegate Primary and Nursery School in Nottingham.

 He served as the Lord Mayor of Nottingham in 2003/04, and was Sheriff of Nottingham for two years from 1991.
 Whilst serving the latter civic office, he travelled to the United States to present Hollywood actor Kevin Costner with an award recognising the achievements of the film Robin Hood: Prince of Thieves, in which Costner played the lead role and, when he was Lord Mayor, opened the Ningbo campus of the University of Nottingham in China.

 He stood down from Nottingham City Council in May 2007, moved to Lincoln, ostensibly to retire, but was subsequently voted in as councillor for Park Ward on Lincoln City Council.

 When Labour recovered power in Lincoln in 2011, he was appointed Executive Portfolio Holder for Social Inclusion and Community Cohesion, a post he held until taking civic office on 3 June 2014 as the 808th Mayor of Lincoln.
 In this role, he signed a twinning agreement with the city of Nanchang, China at the Lincoln Guildhall.
 He chose his Park Ward councillor colleague David Jackson as his Sheriff.
 His term came to an end on 19 May 2015.

 He has described himself as a socialist, and expressed opposition to identity politics.

 Personal life

-He has one son, Daniel who graduated in Psychology from the University of Lincoln and currently lives in Lincoln.
+He has one son, Daniel, who graduated in Psychology from the University of Lincoln.
+He currently lives in Lincoln.

 Originally a Sheffield Wednesday supporter, he attends every Imps (Lincoln City FC) home match.